Nicholas Mickelson: Club career

-On 30 August 2021 Danish Superliga club OB confirmed, that Mickelson would join the club on 1 January 2022 on a free agent, when his contract with Strømsgodset expired.
+On 30 August 2021, Danish Superliga club Odense BK confirmed, that Mickelson would join the club on 1 January 2022 on a free agent, when his contract with Norwegian club, Strømsgodset expired.
 Mickelson signed a pre-contract until June 2025.
 However, on 31 August 2021 OB confirmed, that Mickelson would instead join the club with immediate effect.
+He made 102 appearances for Odense BK.